 - "Respiratory quinolones" are currently the most effective drugs available against a wide range of bacteria.
 These drugs include levofloxacin (Levaquin) and gemifloxacin (Factive).
 Levofloxacin was the first drug approved specifically for penicillin-resistant S pneumoniae.
 Some of the newer fluoroquinolones need to be taken only once a day.

 - The fourth-generation quinolones moxifloxacin (Avelox) is proving effective against anaerobic bacteria.

-S. pneumoniae strains that are resistant to the respiratory quinolones are uncommon in the U.S., but resistance is increasing.
+S pneumoniae strains that are resistant to the respiratory quinolones are uncommon in the United States, but resistance is increasing.

 Many quinolones cause side effects, including sensitivity to light and nervous system (neurologic), psychiatric, and heart problems.
 Pregnant women should not take this class of drugs.
 Quinolones also enhance the potency of oral anti-clotting drugs.

 Macrolides and azalides also affect the genetics of bacteria.
 These drugs include: